 Finally, if everything checks out, the voter's information entered/updated and their ballot is counted.

 Candidates & Political Campaigns

-In general, campaign committee treasurers are responsible for establishing and maintaining a record keeping system to ensure that contributions and expenditures are recorded in compliance with legal requirements.
+In general, campaign committee treasurers are responsible for establishing and maintaining a record-keeping system to ensure that contributions and expenditures are recorded in compliance with legal requirements.
 Campaign finance laws dictate which forms must be filed and which filing deadlines apply.
-To obtain more information about the specific disclosure and filing requirements for your campaign committee, refer to Candidate & Campaign Committee Information or visit the Registrar of Voters Office in person to pick up forms and copies of campaign disclosure reference manuals.
+To obtain more information about the specific disclosure and filing requirements for your campaign committee, refer to our Campaign Finance page and/or the California Fair Political Practices Commission site.